falkr/ttm4115/pages/prep-statemachines.md

 source: https://www.iik.ntnu.no/ttm4115/wp-content/uploads/2018/02/Screen-Shot-2018-02-06-at-10.32.12-1024x365.png
 ---

+Look at the situation above.
+Assume that the state machine is currently in state `s1`.
-In state *s1* above, for instance, *b* is not consumed.
-(The state machine is waiting for message *a*.)
-It is therefore discarded as soon as it arrives during state *s1*.
+When message *b* arrives, it is not consumed, since state `s1` only has a transition with a trigger *a*, so the state machine only waits for *a*.
+Message *b* is therefore discarded as soon as it arrives during state *s1*.
 Note that it is discarded even if it is consumed by the later state *s2*, which is not the current state.

 <!--